MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-domain-settings-from-an-exchange-server.md

 - An account that is authorized to use EWS.
 For information about how to configure an account, see [Controlling client application access to EWS in Exchange](controlling-client-application-access-to-ews-in-exchange.md).

 > [!NOTE]
 > If you are using the EWS Managed API, you must provide a certificate validation callback in some circumstances.
 You may also need a certificate validation callback with some generated proxy libraries, such as those created by Visual Studio.
-For more information, see [How to: Validate a server certificate for the EWS Managed API](how-to-validate-a-server-certificate-for-the-ews-managed-api.md).
+For more information, see [Validate a server certificate for the EWS Managed API](how-to-validate-a-server-certificate-for-the-ews-managed-api.md).

 ### Core concepts for getting domain settings
 <a name="bk_Core"> </a>